 Not Preparing for the Interview

 When it comes to interviewing in this field, the way you present yourself and the impression you make during the interview have a big impact on whether or not the hiring manager feels you’re a good fit for their medical practice.
 From not adequately researching the employer, to not being prepared to share your career story, there are a number of things that you need to keep in mind when preparing for your interview.
 Check them out in our blog post here.
+We offer a comprehensive interview preparation course through our Integrated Connections Academy.

 Consider Every Interaction